-Keep Calm- Wear a Mask & Wash Your Hands!
+Get the Vaccine!
+Wear a Mask!
+Wash Your Hands!

-COVID-19 and its precautions are now a part of our new normal.
-Power County Hospital District wants to help continue ensuring that our community is educated and prepared for this virus and whatever that future may hold.
-We want to remind everyone to FOLLOW the recommendations of state & federal guidelines for facemask use, hand hygiene, and social distancing to help prevent widespread contamination in our area.
+Power County Hospital District wants to help continue ensuring that our community is prepared for the COVID-19 virus.
+We want to remind everyone to FOLLOW the recommendations of state & federal guidelines for getting a vaccine, facemask use, hand hygiene, and social distancing to help continue the fight of contamination in our area.
 The following information are some recommendations, PCHD facility policies, and links to helpful websites to help answer your questions.

 - Centers for Disease Control (CDC)– Best resource for information on COVID-19 and precautions to follow to keep your family safe!
 Information available in Espanol too!